Jakub768/2030-Smart-Home-App/README.md

 # 2030-Smart-Home-App

-Smart home app to monitor the energy usage, weather forecasts and equivalent.
+A 3rs year university project to design a smart home app focusing on energy usage for residential homes.

+## How to compile

+TODO